 “What adults call ‘wrong’ in Child Art is the most beautiful and most precious.
 I value highly those things done by small children.
 They are the first and purest source of artistic creation.” ~ Franz Cizek

-Recently I have been thinking about what educators need to consider when evaluating children’s art.
+Recently I have been thinking about what educators need to consider when looking at and trying to understand children’s art.
 In an earlier blog entry about a child’s self portrait, I included links about art and creativity and the progression that can be observed in children’s drawings as they grow and develop.
-Here is another link that summarizes those ideas. http://www.learningdesign.com/Portfolio/DrawDev/kiddrawing.html .
+The ideas of Viktor Lowenfeld and Betty Edwards on drawing development in children add to this discussion.
 Creative expression is an important part of a child’s development and needs attention and nurturing in the early years.
-Yet there seems to be much debate about the appropriate rubric to use when assessing children’s art.
+Yet there seems to be much debate about the appropriate rubric to use when assessing and evaluating children’s art.

 Not all of these resources are specific to early childhood but all respond in some way to questions I have been considering.
 How can educators provide meaningful art experiences for children?
 What helps educators interpret and understand children’s development in their art?
 What are the best methods for teaching children needed skills without interfering in their creative process?
 How can educators help children to see the value of art education in their lives?
 Art experiences should be positive, inspiring and enjoyable – a celebration of our learning, our uniqueness and our ability to create.
 Art is a vital part of who we are and who we could be.
 Don’t we owe it to children to make it a vital part of their early learning?

 I will conclude this post with a song by Harry Chapin, who speaks with wisdom and compassion to my concerns and hopes about art education.